shsmathmag/contributing/README.md

 ## Publication

-When your work is submitted, it will be published under the [Creative Commons BY-SA 4.0 International license](LICENSE).
+When your work is submitted, we, the Editors, will retain copyright to your article.
+The magazine will be published under the [Creative Commons BY-SA 4.0 International license](LICENSE).
 For a summary of the terms, visit the [Creative Commons website](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 In addition to being made publicly available on GitHub, a digital version of the magazine will also be posted on the [SHS Library's website](https://sites.google.com/sharonschools.net/hslibrary/home).
 Physical copies will also be printed and made available at the Sharon High School library.